Gissio/radpro/docs/install-fs2011.md

   * Select option: the power or menu/ok key.
   * Bo back: the play/pause key.

-On the FS2011, Rad Pro can store up to 31403 data points.
-At normal radiation levels, this allows for 10 days of data at 1-minute intervals, 54 days at 5-minute intervals, 109 days at 10-minute intervals, 327 days at 30-minute intervals, and 654 days at 60-minute intervals.
+On the FS2011, Rad Pro can store up to 31372 data points.
+At normal radiation levels, this allows for 21 days of data at 1-minute intervals, 54 days at 5-minute intervals, 108 days at 10-minute intervals, 326 days at 30-minute intervals, and 653 days at 60-minute intervals.

-The FS2011 includes two high voltage Zener diodes
+The FS2011 includes two Zener diodes that limit the maximum voltage to 440 V (nominal).

 The FS2011 HV profile values are: